amankhanal1960/LostAndFound/README.md

 - Create / list LOST and FOUND items
 - Image uploads to Supabase Storage (returns public URL)
 - Dashboard summary for logged-in users (counts of reports, claims, resolved items)
+- Create new claims on lost/found items
+- View claims made by the user and claims on user's reported items
+- Update claim status (accept or reject claims on your reported items)

 ---